-- A safe, responsible, friendly, respectful environment. - A school-wide technology plan to integrate the application of technology tools throughout teaching, learning and school management. - An intervention program to meet students' needs. - An effective math, reading and language program that ensures student achievement and proficiency. - Parent and community involvement by developing a collaborative relationship to improve student achievement.
+- 2 A safe, responsible, friendly, respectful environment. - A Kagan school that effectively engages students ensuring mastery of grade-level standards. - ☐ An inclusive school environment.
+Montera is a distinctive school in Inclusion Pk-2 and Dual Immersion Mandarin. - An intervention program to meet students' needs. - An effective math, reading and language program that ensures student achievement and proficiency. - Parent and community involvement by developing a collaborative relationship to improve student achievement.